Skip to main content

-Scoping is a technical optimization that the Pigment engine uses to ensure your model is executing formulas and computing values in the most effective manner.
+Scoping is a technical optimization that the Pigment engine uses to ensure your model is executing formulas and computing values as efficiently as possible.
 It ensures that your calculation path is streamlined, and it minimizes unnecessary recalculations in your Application.
-In Pigment, you can profile updates and their calculation paths resulting from specific updates applied to your model.
-Scoped calculations is one component of information available to you when you profile your Application updates.
+It forms part of Pigment’s optimization toolbox.

 For a comprehensive understanding of performance management in Pigment, we recommend these articles to get you started: